Beguiled-by-Guillotining/Beguiled-by-Guillotining/README.md

 All .rb files are licensed under the GNU GPLv3 license (see file GNU GPLv3 LICENSE).
 All .wav files are licensed under the CC-BY-SA-4.0 license (see file CC-BY-SA-4.0 LICENSE).

+Lyrics on "The Splatter" from "Murder of the Universe" by King Gizzard & The Lizard Wizard
+Distorted Guitar Synth on "The Vastness of Space, But Also Its Emptiness" by Josh Mitchell (https://github.com/SCLOrkHub/SCLOrkSynths/blob/master/SynthDefs/guitar/distortedGuitar.scd)